 Diphtheria is a bacterial upper respiratory tract infection which can cause a thick, gray-colored coating to form in the back of the throat.
 This membrane can block the airway leading to difficulty breathing.
 People suffering from diphtheria often have a swollen neck, sore throat, and fever.

 Tetanus affects the nervous system causing painful muscle tightening, stiffness and contractions.
 While it can affect all of the muscles in the body, it is mostly known for tightening the muscles in the neck and jaw making it difficult to breath, talk or chew food.
 Other symptoms include painful body spasms, drooling, excessive sweating, fever, rapid heart rate, and elevated blood pressure.

-Pertussis, like diphtheria is a bacterial respiratory tract infection that causes a thick mucus to form in the airways leading to a persistent cough and difficulty breathing.
-The defining characteristic of pertussis is a high-pitched “whoop” noise during the next breath of air after a cough – thus “whooping cough.”
+Pertussis, like diphtheria is a bacterial respiratory tract infection that causes a thick mucus to form in the airways, leading to a persistent cough and difficulty breathing.
+The defining characteristic of pertussis is a high-pitched “whoop” noise during the inhalation after a cough – thus “whooping cough.”
 However, some people do not develop the “whoop,” and infants may not cough at all.

 Who should receive the DTaP vaccine?

 Infants and young children should receive a 5-dose series of the DTaP vaccine to be administered at 2 months, 4 months, 6 months, 15 to 18 months, and again at 4 to 6 years of age.
 The DTaP vaccination is not licensed for adolescents, adults, or children 7 years of age and older.
 The DTaP vaccine is commonly combined into a multivalent vaccine that also contains IPV and Hib.

 How is the DTaP vaccine administered?